 She explains: ‘Zoom is a great way to train someone as you can coach them in real time.

-We’ve all had to endure higher stress levels in 2020, and the importance of self-care was talked about more than ever.
+We’ve all had to endure higher stress levels in the past few years and the importance of self-care was talked about more than ever.

 More people than ever are learning about what they can do to boost their immunity to ‘bullet-proof’ themselves from illness in the future.

-Eliza says one of the more ‘out-there’ fitness crazes which is on the increase for 2021 is cold water immersion.
+Eliza says one of the more ‘out-there’ fitness crazes which is on the increase is cold water immersion.

 She explains: ‘This is when you immerse yourself in cold water for as long as you can.
 This stress reaction triggers a shock to your immune system and your white blood cells, which fight off infection.